claude-code-slack-channel

 Connection @slack/socket-mode v2 Outbound WebSocket to Slack — no public URL

-API @slack/web-api v7 Send messages, upload files, add reactions
+API @slack/web-api v7 Send messages, upload files, add reactions, Block Kit interactions

-Security Custom gate + allowlist 5-layer defense: inbound gate, outbound gate, exfiltration guard, prompt hardening, token security
+Security Custom gate + allowlist + policy engine 5-layer defense: inbound gate, outbound gate, exfiltration guard, system prompt hardening, token lockdown

 Key Differentiators